omics-datascience/modulector/README.md

 - Query params:
   - `mirna`: miRNA (Accession ID or name in mirBase) to get its interactions with different genes targets.
   - `gene`: gene symbol to get its interactions with different miRNA targets.
   - `score`: numerical score to filter the interactions (only interactions with a score greater than or equal to the parameter value are returned).
-The value of this score is provided by the mirDip database.
+The score corresponds to that obtained for the unidirectional analysis of the MirDip tool.
+MiRDIP groups information from [24 different predictors](https://ophid.utoronto.ca/mirDIP/statistics.jsp) to then calculate a score for each target gene.
+For more information about the calculation of the score, you can consult the [scientific publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9825511/) of the tool.
   - `include_pubmeds`: if its value is 'true', the endpoint also returns a list of links to Pubmed where the miRNAs are related to the genes (this may affect Modulector's response time).
 The default is 'false'.
 *NOTE*: `mirna` or `gene` are required
 - Functions: